rse/vingester/guide/configuration.md

 - **Headless / Audio / Channels**:<br/>
   The number of audio channels.
-Use `0` to disable the audio stream at all, use `1` for a mono audio stream and use `2` for a stereo audio stream.
+Use `0` to disable the audio stream at all (and get a video-only stream), use `1` for a mono audio stream and use `2` for a stereo audio stream.
 Ensure that this matches your Web Contents.

 - **Headless / Audio / Delay**:<br/>
   The delay of the audio frames in milliseconds.
 Use this if the video